Funding eligibility criteria vary depending on the applicant’s role in the proposed research.

 Full details of the eligibility criteria for both individual applicants and research organisations, can be found in the research grants and fellowships handbook.

-- IIASA co-investigator salaries
+- IIASA or Norwegian co-investigator salaries

-- IIASA research assistants.
+- IIASA or Norwegian research assistants

 - estates and other indirect costs